 An attribute is the role a value type plays in the definition of a structured type.
-The mapping of the attribute is therefore almost identical to that of its type itself; similar elements can be used and the utype attribute may contain the utype of the actual type (must do so to support polymorphism).
-To annotate an element as attribute one MUST use also the utype of the attribute itself.
-Furthermore the element representing the attribute MUST be contained in a GROUP that represents the containing structured type.
+The mapping of the attribute is therefore almost identical to that of its type itself; similar elements can be used and the

 How all of this is achieved in practice is described in the following subsections.